mjhea0/what-is-middleware/readme.md

 Here we passed the callback to `app.use()` rather than passing it directly to `http.createServer()`.
 This is a middleware function.
 Such functions are used to defines the steps that a request must go through before a response is returned (or an error is thrown).

-So, while middleware are just functions, `app.use` allows us to define such functions for the request to flow through:
+So, while middleware is just made up of functions, `app.use` allows us to define such functions for the request to flow through:

 ```javascript
 var express = require('express');